mirosh-kavinda/spiritualread/README.md

 # Release Notes
 Version 1.0
-Initial release of Bookify app
+Initial release of spiritualread app
 Explore and discover new books across a wide range of categories Convenient download and add to favorites options Personalized book recommendations based on your reading history and preferences